AdrianDeLaAsuncionBuelvas/holbertonschool-higher_level_programming/README.md

 ```

 ### Projects
-projects in c language that have been proposed to date:
+projects in Python language that have been proposed to date: